Ulanbel

 Ulanbel (Ұланбел) is a village in Moiynkum District, Jambyl Region, Kazakhstan.
 It is the administrative center of the Ulanbel Rural District (KATO code - 315647100).
 Population:

 Geography

 The village lies at the northern edge of the Moiynkum Desert.
 It is located by the left bank of the lower course of the Chu river, 8 km to the northwest of lake Zhalanash and 154 km to the WNW of Moiynkum, the district capital.

+Climate

+Ulanbel has a cold desert climate (Köppen: BWk), characterized by cold winters and hot summers.